-It is that same vision of the bigger outlook of national and individual life which will, I am sure, lead us to demand that the men who represent us in the affairs of our government shall be more than politicams or the errand boys of politicians - that they shall subordinate always the individual ambition and the party advantage to the national good.
-In the long run the true statesman and the honestly forward looking party will prevail.
+It is that same vision of the bigger outlook of national id individual life which will, I am sure, lead us to demand that ... e men who represent us in the affairs of our government shall be .ore than politicans or the errand boys of politicians - that they hall subordinate always the individual ambition and the party .vantage to the national good.
+In the long run the true statesman id the honestly forward looking party will prevail.

-Even as the Nation entered the war for an ideal, so it has emerged from the war with the determination that the ideal shall not die.
-It is idle to pretend that the war declaration of April 6th,1917, was a mere act of self-defense, or that the object of our participation was solely to defeat the military power of the Central Nations of Europe.
-We knew then as a Nation, even as we know today, that success on land and sea could xxx be but half a victory.
+Even as the Nation entered the war for an ideal, so it has emerged from the war with the determination that the ideal hall not die.
+It is idle to pretend that the war declaration of April 6th,1917, was a mere act of self-defense, or that the object of our participation was solely to defeat the military power of two Central Nations of Europe.
+We knew then as a Nation, even as the know today, that success on land and sea could xmx be but half a victory.
 The other half is not won yet.
 To the cry of the French at Verdun; "They shall not pass"; the cheer of our own men in the Argonne: "We shall go through" - we must add this: "It shall not occur again."
 This is the positive declaration of our own wills: that the world shall be saved from a repetition of this crime.

-To this end the democratic party offers a treaty of peace, which, to make it a real treaty for a real peace MUST include this a League of Nations; because keep eace treaty, if our best and bravest are not to have died in vain, must be no thinly disguised armistice devised by cynical statemen to mask their preparations for a renewal of greed-fastbared conquests later on.
+To this end the democratic party offers a treaty of peace, which, to make it a real treaty for a real peace MUST include a beague of Nations; because Ass peace treaty, if our best and bravest are not to have died in vain, must be no thinly disguised immistice devised by cynical statesmen to mask their preparations or a renewal of greed-dusphred conquests later on.
 "Peace" must mean peace that will last.
-A practical, workable, permanent, enforcible kind of a peace that will had as tightly as the business contracts of the individual, we must indeed be, above all things.

-businesslike and practical in this peace treaty making att 'ng business of ours.
+A practical, workable, permanent, enforcible kind of a peace that will hold as tightly as the business contracts of the individual.
+We must indeed be, above all things, businesslike and practical in this peace treaty making all " " " " " business of ours.
 The League of Nations is a practical solution of a practical situation.
-It is no more perfect than our original Constitution, which has been amended 18 times and will soon, we hops amended the 19th, was perfect.
+It is no more perfect than our original 'onstitution, which has been amended 18 times and will soon, we hope se amended the 19th, was perfect.
 It is not anti-national, it is anti-war.
-No Supernation, binding us to the decisions of its libunals, is suggested, but the method and machinery by which .9 opinion of civilization may become effective against those who sak war is at last within the reach of humanity.
-Through it we with nearly every other duly constituted government in the by throw our moral force and our potential power into the scale peace.
-That such an object should be contrary to American ticy is unthinkable; but if there be any citizen who has honest . cs that it may be perverted from its plain intent so as to conist with our established form of government, it will be simple to clare to him and to the other nations that the Constitution of the ited States is in every way supreme.
+No supernation, binding us to the decisions of its tibunals, is suggested, but the method and machinery by which .e opinion of civilization may become effective against those who isk war is at last within the reach of humanity.
+Through it we with nearly every other duly constituted government iss the . ley throw our moral force and our potential power into the scale peace.
+That such an object should be contrary to American .icy is unthinkable; but if there be any citizen who has honest is that it may be perverted from its plain intent so as to con-.ict with our established form of government, it will be simple to plare to him and to the other nations that the Constitution of the ited States is in every way supreme.
 There must be no equivotion, no vagueness, no double dealing with the people on this ssue.
 The League will not die.
-An idea does not die which meets e call of the hearts of our mothers.
+An idea does not die which me eta e call of the hearts of our mothers.